TOP

 …my lifelong passion to curate a wardrobe filled with meaning.

-My passion for clothes, their influence on culture and the people who wear them remains constant.
-I love clothes, not because they are fashionable, but because they remind me of events and stages of my life.
+Appreciating clothing as art fosters a deeper connection to what we wear I love clothes, not because they are fashionable, but because they remind me of events and stages of my life.
 They are mementos that I have collected, the same way people collect souvenirs.
+My passion for garments come from their cultural impact, and the stories they tell.